Hollywood knows something B2B storytellers don’t.

 On the business side, what are your weaknesses and threats?
 Be really honest about those; embrace them.

 On the customer side, what keeps them from buying your product?
 Is it price?
 Availability?
-A friend telling them they could buy a cheaper version elsewhere?
+A friend told them they could buy a cheaper version elsewhere?

 Customers have to overcome all kinds of obstacles and antagonists to buy into your product.
 Examine the obstacles in every stage, from awareness (where are they going to find you?), to the initial adoption (“OK, I guess I’m gonna try this”), to the appreciation stage (how are they sharing your story?).